Frequently Asked Questions

 A well-structured vulnerability assessment typically involves the following steps:

 6. Make it an Ongoing Process: Continuous monitoring is vital for an infrastructure to be truly secure, and it’s an essential component of vulnerability management and attack surface management.
-Regular vulnerability assessments can help in recognizing new vulnerabilities or threats that might have cropped up since the previous assessment.
+Regular vulnerability assessments can help identify new vulnerabilities or risks that might have cropped up since the previous assessment.

 Keep Your Infrastructure Safe with IONIX